kcoop610/capstone-pandemic-us-health-inequities/README.md

 - Rerun models with a slimmer feature set, avoiding multicollinearity
 - Analyze at the county level with updated county-level case and death counts
-- Incorporate ICU/hospital capacity in impact calculation
+- Incorporate ICU/hospital capacity, loss of employment, and local measure of economic activity in impact calculation

 _____